 Noroviruses are a group of viruses that are a common cause of gastroenteritis (diarrhoea and vomiting).

-Norovirus is sometimes known as "winter vomiting virus"
+Norovirus is sometimes known as "winter vomiting virus".

-No specific groups of people are at risk of contracting Norovirus as it affects people of all ages.
-Outbreaks of the virus are reported frequently in places where large numbers of people congregate.
+Norovirus affects people of all ages, and outbreaks of the virus are reported frequently in places where large numbers of people congregate.
 This includes hospitals, schools, residential and nursing homes and cruise ships.